home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 Authentication failures (such as a revoked oauth token) can be a little tricky to manually test.
 One suggestion is to make a copy of `config/.storage/core.config_entries` and manually change the values of `access_token`, `refresh_token`, and `expires_at` depending on the scenario you want to test.
 You can then walk advance through the reauth flow and confirm that the values get replaced with new valid tokens.

 Automated tests should verify that the reauth flow updates the existing config entry and does not create additional entries.

+Please note that checking whether you are in a reauthentication flow can be done using `if self.source == SOURCE_REAUTH`.
+It is also possible to access the corresponding config entry using `self._get_reauth_entry()`.

 ## Testing your config flow